Bovine herpesvirus 5

 Disease is most common in calves up to ten months of age.

 Clinical signs and diagnosis

 Signs of respiratory disease include tachycardia and tachypnea with pyrexia, dyspnea, mucoid nasal discharge, hypersalivation and abnormal lung sounds.
 Systemic signs such as lethargy and anorexia are seen.

 Neurological signs are normally acute.
 These signs include opisthotonus, hyperaesthesia, abnormal behaviour, ataxia, head pressing, blindness, proprioceptive deficits, coma and seizures.
 Sudden death occurs in neonates.
 Subacute disease almost always fatal, causing depression, anorexia, ataxia and a pronounced dyspnea.

-Animals that recover from the infection or become infected following Bovine alphaherpesvirus 1 infection become latent carriers.
+Animals that recover from the infection or become infected following Bovine herpesvirus 1 infection become latent carriers.

 To diagnose infection, the virus is identified using specific monoclonal antibodies, PCR or ELISA.
 Neurological lesions should be identifiable on postmortem examination.

 Treatment and control

-There is currently no treatment or specific vaccine for Bovine alphaherpesvirus 5, but Bovine alphaherpesvirus 1 vaccines seem to provide some cross-protection.
+There is currently no treatment or specific vaccine for Bovine herpesvirus 5, but Bovine herpesvirus 1 vaccines seem to provide some cross-protection.